Men paid almost 25% more than women at Bank of Ireland

 The number of men in senior roles at Bank of Ireland has been blamed for a gender pay gap of almost 25 per cent.

-Bank of Ireland published a Gender Pay Gap Report on Monday which highlighted the percentage difference between what men and women are paid on average in the organisation, irrespective of roles or levels.
+Gender Pay Gap Report published by the bank on Monday highlighted the percentage difference between what men and women are paid on average in the organisation, irrespective of roles or levels.

 Companies are required by law to pay women and men in the same roles the same salary.
 The gender pay gap is calculated by working out the average pay of all women in the company and comparing it with the average pay of all men.
 At Bank of Ireland, this amounted to 24.2 per cent.